Notes from Dr. Jenq

 Answer: While it’s theoretically possible, it’s extremely rare.
 Most nipple grafts heal well when placed correctly.

-Question: How long does it take for the graft to heal?
+Question: How long do nipple grafts take to heal?

 Leave a Comment